ai4co/HGS-CVRP/README.md

 [![CI_Build](https://github.com/vidalt/HGS-CVRP/actions/workflows/CI_Build.yml/badge.svg?branch=main)](https://github.com/vidalt/HGS-CVRP/actions/workflows/CI_Build.yml)

+# About this fork

+This fork is a slightly modified version of the original HGS-CVRP code to use the SWAP* algorithm as a separate module.
+The modifications are credited to [DeepACO](https://github.com/henry-yeh/DeepACO/tree/main/cvrp_nls/HGS-CVRP-main).

+---

 # HGS-CVRP: A modern implementation of the Hybrid Genetic Search for the CVRP

 This is a modern implementation of the Hybrid Genetic Search (HGS) with Advanced Diversity Control of [1], specialized to the Capacitated Vehicle Routing Problem (CVRP).